 That’s the bad news.
 The good one is this: it’s very possible!

 This website offers a great guide because that’s a process that I have gone through myself (through the years).

-For more examples on creating a deep conection, check how to develop deep emotional econnection
+For more examples on creating a deep connection, check how to develop deep emotional connection

-Socially awkward individuals lack emotional intelligence, social intelligence and empathy.
+Socially awkward individuals lack emotional intelligence, social intelligence, and, sometimes, even empathy.

 That’s the root cause of the issue, which then finds several different expressions of “daily social awkwardness”.

-In some people the issue is compounded by a lack of confidence and personal nervousness, winch in turn has a tendency to make others feel anxious and awkward as well.
+In some people, the issue is compounded by a lack of confidence and nervousness which, in turn, makes others feel nervous as well.